This section details the hardware and software requirements for installing Data Manager.

 <IP>:<port_number>.
 OCR engine might be UiPath Document OCR on-premises, Omnipage OCR on-premises, Google Cloud Vision OCR, Microsoft Read Azure, Microsoft Read on-premises.

 Data Manager is a containerized application that runs on top of docker.
 You cannot run it on the same machine as AI Center on premises.
-In order to run it on a separate machine, the prerequisites installer commands below can be used to set up docker and optionally the NVidia drivers.
-These scripts should not be run on the machine where AI Center will be installed.
+In order to run it on a separate machine you only need to have Docker installed (on Linux) or Docker Desktop installed (on Windows).

 Docker images can have many GB in size, so the folder Docker uses to hold its files on Linux must be on a partition sufficiently large to not run out of space.
 By default, it is always on the root partition.